Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: SPROUT

 \subsection{Instance Mask Prediction and Refinement}

 The final step is to generate instance-level nuclear masks from activation-derived prompts and refine them to correct boundary errors from overlapping cells and weak edges.
-To capture fine-grained nuclear structures, we perform inference at the patch level, which allows SAM to better localize individual nuclei.
+To capture fine-grained nuclear structures, we perform patch-level inference, allowing SAM to better localize individual nuclei.
 Positive and negative prompts further help separate closely packed nuclei from surrounding tissue (Detailed illustrations are in Appendix~\ref{sup:sam_effect}).
 When a nucleus has multiple positive cues, each positive together with $y$ nearest negatives is provided to SAM within its patch, and highly overlapped predictions are merged.
-Although weak inter-nuclear boundaries may lead to adjacent nuclei being predicted into a single instance, fragmentation is rare due to their homogeneous interiors.
+Although weak inter-nuclear boundaries may cause adjacent nuclei to be predicted as a single instance, fragmentation is rare due to their homogeneous interiors.
 To this end, we introduce \textit{containment-aware non-maximum suppression (NMS)} that penalizes large masks enclosing multiple smaller nuclei.
-Specifically, we apply a $\tanh$-based decay penalty proportional to the number of contained instances and combine SAM’s confidence $S_{\text{SAM}}$ with the normalized hematoxylin-channel response $S'_H$ into a unified score $S = S_{\text{SAM}} + S'_H$ for filtering.
+Specifically, we apply a $\tanh$-based decay penalty proportional to the number of contained instances and combine SAM’s confidence with the normalized hematoxylin-channel response into a unified score $S = S_{\text{SAM}} + S'_H$ for filtering.
 This complementary strategy leverages both morphological consistency and biological priors, suppressing false positives and improving boundary delineation.
-Further implementation details of containment-aware NMS are provided in Appendix~\ref{sup:nms}.
+Implementation details of containment-aware NMS are provided in Appendix~\ref{sup:nms}.